echogarden-project/whisper-onnx-models/README.md

 Each model tarball includes an `encoder.onnx` and `decoder.onnx` model files.
 They are mainly intended to be used from [Echogarden](https://github.com/echogarden-project/echogarden), but can also be used from other applications.

-You can download the tarballs from the repository's releases.
+You can download the tarballs from the repository's 'releases' section.